-About five miles from the center of Santiago de Cuba stands the most complete and best-preserved example of Spanish-American military architecture, El Morro Fortress.
+About five miles from the center of Santiago de Cuba stands the most complete and best-preserved example of Spanish-American military architecture, Castillo Del Morro.
 Its official name is El Castillo de San Pedro de la Roca, but locals just refer to it as “El Morro.”
+It’s the perfect spot for those looking to learn about Cuba pirates.

 King Philip II of Spain ordered the construction of El Morro fortress to protect Spain’s richest colony and one of its most important cities, Santiago de Cuba.

-This imposing structure was designed by the Italian engineer, Giovanni Battista Antonelli in 1638 and finally completed in 1700.
+Castillo Del Morro is an imposing structure that was designed by the Italian engineer, Giovanni Battista Antonelli in 1638 and finally completed in 1700.
 At that time European powers contested Spain’s supposed rights over the West Indies and competed for possession of the new territories.
 The prevailing atmosphere of lawlessness encouraged piracy and smuggling.

-The characters that sailed past El Morro Fortress during piracy’s heyday are heroes to some, pirates to others…but interesting to all.
+The characters that sailed past Castillo Dell Morro Fortress during piracy’s heyday are heroes to some, pirates to others…but interesting to all.

 THE CAST OF CHARACTERS